 For most visitors who ascend to these altitudes, the main target is Da Lat, an erstwhile French mountain retreat that appears very romantic from afar, when the mists roll over its pine-crested hilltops, though some find it disappointing close-up, with its dreary architecture and tacky tourist trappings.
 The city itself is not without its charms, among them a bracing climate, some beguiling colonial buildings, picturesque bike rides, and a market overflowing with delectable fruits and vegetables.

-When you take an Easy Riders Vietnam Trip to the Central Highlands., you’ll pass breath-taking Lak Lake, a natural lake surrounded by minority villages.
-Then comes a series of gritty highland towns whose reputations rest less on tourist sights than on the villages and open terrain that ring them.
+When you take an Easy Rider Tour to the Central Highlands of Vietnam, you’ll pass breath-taking Lak Lake, a natural lake surrounded by minority villages.
+Then comes a series of gritty highland towns whose reputations restless on tourist sights than on the villages and open terrain that ring them.
 First comes Buon Ma Thuot, a surprisingly busy place considering its far-flung location.
 While the city itself has little to detain the visitor, the surrounding waterfalls and E De minority villages certainly are must-do things of the area, it’s also the gateway for treks into Yok Don National Park.